Gold standard: Trying to return to the Gold Standard

+During World War I many countries suspended their gold standard in varying ways.
+There was high inflation from WWI, and in the 1920s in the Weimar Republic, Austria, and throughout Europe.
+In the late 1920s there was a scramble to deflate prices to get the gold standard's conversion rates back on track to pre-WWI levels, by causing deflation and high unemployment through tight monetary policy.
+In 1933 FDR signed Executive Order 6102 and in 1934 signed the Gold Reserve Act.

 Bretton Woods

 Under the Bretton Woods international monetary agreement of 1944, the gold standard was kept without domestic convertibility.
 The role of gold was severely constrained, as other countries' currencies were fixed in terms of the dollar.
 Many countries kept reserves in gold and settled accounts in gold.
 Still, they preferred to settle balances with other currencies, with the US dollar becoming the favorite.
 The International Monetary Fund was established to help with the exchange process and assist nations in maintaining fixed rates.
 Within Bretton Woods adjustment was cushioned through credits that helped countries avoid deflation.
 Under the old standard, a country with an overvalued currency would lose gold and experience deflation until the currency was again valued correctly.
 Most countries defined their currencies in terms of dollars, but some countries imposed trading restrictions to protect reserves and exchange rates.
 Therefore, most countries' currencies were still basically inconvertible.
 In the late 1950s, the exchange restrictions were dropped and gold became an important element in international financial settlements.

 After the Second World War, a system similar to a gold standard and sometimes described as a "gold exchange standard" was established by the Bretton Woods Agreements.
 Under this system, many countries fixed their exchange rates relative to the U.S. dollar and central banks could exchange dollar holdings into gold at the official exchange rate of $35 per ounce; this option was not available to firms or individuals.
 All currencies pegged to the dollar thereby had a fixed value in terms of gold.
 Since private parties could not exchange gold at the official rate, market prices fluctuated.
 Large jumps in the market price 1960 lead to the creation of the London Gold Pool.